Kundanika Kapadia: Biography

 Kundanika Kapadia was born on 11 January 1927 in Limbdi (now in Surendranagar district, Gujarat) to Narottamdas Kapadia.
 She completed her primary and secondary education in Godhra.
 She participated in the nationalist Quit India Movement in 1942.
 In 1948, she completed a BA in history and politics from Samaldas College, Bhavnagar, affiliated with University of Bombay.
 She pursued an MA in entire politics from Mumbai School of Economics but could not appear in examinations.
 She married the Gujarati poet Makarand Dave in Mumbai in 1968.
 They did not have any children together.
 She co-founded Nandigram, an ashram near Vankal village near Valsad, with him in 1985.
 She was known as Ishamaa by her Nandigram fellows.
 She edited Yatrik (1955–1957) and Navneet (1962–1980) magazines.

-She died on 30 April 2020 at Nandigram near Vankal village in Valsad district, Gujarat, India, at the age of 93.
+She died on April 30, 2020 at Nandigram near Vankal village in Valsad district, Gujarat, India, at the age of 93.

 Works

 Snehdhan was her pen name.
-Her first novel was Parodh Thata Pahela (1968), followed by Agnipipasa (1972).
-She wrote Sat Pagala Akashma (Seven Steps in the Sky, 1984), which won her critical acclaim and is considered her best novel which explored feminism.
+Her first novel was Parodh Thata Pahela (1968), followed by Aganpipasa (1972).
+She wrote Saat Pagala Aakashma (Seven Steps in the Sky, 1984), which won her critical acclaim and is considered her best novel which explored feminism.

 Her first story was "Premna Ansu", which won her the second prize in an international story competition organised by Janmabhoomi newspaper.
 She started writing more stories thereafter.
 Premna Ansu (1954) was published as her story collection.
 Her other story collections are Vadhu ne Vadhu Sundar (1968), Kagalni Hodi (1978), Java Daishu Tamane (1983) and Manushya Thavu (1990).
 Her stories explore philosophy, music and nature.
 Her selected stories were published as Kundanika Kapadia ni Shreshth Vartao (1987).
 She was influenced by Dhumketu, Sarat Chandra Chattopadhyay, Rabindranath Tagore, Shakespeare and Ibsen.

 Her essay collections are Dwar ane Deewal (1987) and Chandra Tara Vriksh Vadal (1988).
 Akrand ane Akrosh (1993) is her biographical work.
 She edited Param Samipe (1982), Zarukhe Diva (2001) and Gulal ane Gunjar.
 Param Samipe is her popular prayer collection.